VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 # Digital VLSI SoC Design and Planning
 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/6cd44a71-c8f5-4936-aaeb-f33dddae42f5)

-The VSD Squadron board's chip was designed using the flow discussed in this workshop.This chip is a 48 pin QFN package.

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/d13750d8-9dab-424a-b840-5bb354610722)

-Inverter is used as the macro in this workshop.
+The VSD Squadron board's chip was designed using the flow discussed in this workshop.This chip is a 48 pin QFN package.Inverter is used as the macro in this workshop.

 > https://vsdsquadron.vlsisystemdesign.com/digital-vlsi-soc-design-and-planning/